wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-network-traffic/includes/2-understand-throttling-microsoft-graph.md

 A large number of requests across multiple endpoints in a tenant or a large number of requests from a specific application across all tenants.

 A large number of requests for large data responses.
-Consider a request that uses the `$expand` query operator. `$expand` tells Microsoft Graph to get additional data and include it in the request.
+Consider a request that uses the `$expand` query operator. `$expand` tells Microsoft Graph to get more data and include it in the request.
 If the request isn't using data limiting query parameters such as `$select`, `$top`, or `$skip` for instance, the service must work harder to retrieve and include larger data sets in the response.
 The request would be much more expensive than asking for the names, emails, and IDs of users.

 A large number of complex requests.
-Similar to the previous example, consider a request that is forcing Microsoft Graph to not only retrieve additional data (such as the case when the `$expand` query operator is used), but also to do conditional checks on the data, such as using the `$filter` query parameter to limit the data results.
+Similar to the previous example, consider a request that is forcing Microsoft Graph to not only retrieve extra data (such as the case when the `$expand` query operator is used), but also to do conditional checks on the data, such as using the `$filter` query parameter to limit the data results.

-Consider how expensive a request is: the more expensive its and the more of these requests you send, the more likely its these requests will eventually be throttled.
+Consider how expensive a request is: the more expensive it is and the more of these requests you send, the more likely it's these requests will eventually be throttled.